by Dana Suchow

 All bodies deserve to be seen.
 All bodies deserve representation.
 And your kids’ bodies deserve to exist in the world exactly as they are, without dieting, restricting, and over-exercising.
 Without appetite-suppressing lollipops, laxative teas and juice cleanses.
 Your kids deserve to live a life free of diet culture.

 There’s hope.
 We just have to work together.
-You have the power to fight diet culture.
+You have the power to fight diet culture and eating disorders.
 We have the power to create change.
 You have the power to help your children.

 Dana presented on this topic in a TED-style talk – you can watch it here: